vasilis-stylianou/vasilis-stylianou.github.io/_posts/2019-09-20-ML_Kaggle_Part1.md

 ---

 # Intro:
-The following work was done for the Kaggle competition -  [IEEE-CIS Fraud Detection](https://www.kaggle.com/c/ieee-fraud-detection).
+The following work was done for the Kaggle competition: [IEEE-CIS Fraud Detection](https://www.kaggle.com/c/ieee-fraud-detection).
 Contestants were provided with four datasets, from Vesta Corporation:
 - train_{transaction, identity}.csv - the training set
 - test_{transaction, identity}.csv - the test set